Skip to main content

 Solution.

-and the cofactors are the determinants of each of these matrices times \((-1)^{i+j}\) or
+Note that the minors are above and the cofactors are the determinants of these with a factor of \((-1)^{i+j}\)

 Now that we have the prerequisites, the following is the Laplace Expansion method for finding a determinant.

-Use the expansion formula to find the determinants of the matrices in ExampleΒ 2.8.18, namely
+Use the expansion formula to find the determinants of the matrices in Exampleย 2.8.19, namely

 \begin{align*} T \amp = \begin{bmatrix} 3 \amp 0 \amp 2 \\ 1 \amp 4 \amp 0 \\ 0 \amp 2 \amp 5 \end{bmatrix} \amp S \amp = \begin{bmatrix} 0 \amp 1 \amp 3 \amp -4 \\ 2 \amp 0 \amp 2 \amp 7 \\ 0 \amp 0 \amp 6 \amp 8 \\ 1 \amp 0 \amp 10 \amp 6 \end{bmatrix} \end{align*}